 - Assessing Dragonflies & Damselflies as bio-indicators of water quality and climate change.

-- Preparing an updated Red List of dragonflies and Damselflies of Ireland.
+- Preparing an updated Red List of dragonflies and Damselflies.

 - Training and supporting a network of dragonfly recorders in Ireland.